Samsung/tizen-docs/docs/application/dotnet/guides/app-management/application-launcher.md

     using Tizen.NUI.BaseComponents;
     ```

-2. To group application launcher responsibilities, three classes in the `NUIApplicationLauncher` namespace are defined which represents main application structure:
+2. To group application launcher responsibilities, three classes in the `NUIApplicationLauncher` namespace are defined which represents the main application structure:

     ```csharp
     namespace NUIApplicationLauncher